apesurd/apesurd.github.io/_posts/2025-02-05-from-sketch-to-scale.md

 ---
 layout: single
 author: Mayank
-title: From Sketch to Scale: Key Stages of Product Development
+title: From Sketch to Scale - Key Stages of Product Development
 ---

 Building a product from an initial idea to a full-scale, market-ready solution requires careful planning, validation, and iteration.